MidnightWolfe/COMP360-A3/README.md

 Ryan:

-Liam: Created a double pendulum from bassic godot objects without hard coding, tho not as nice as markus's.
+Liam: Created a double pendulum from basic godot objects without hard coding, tho not as nice as markus's.